cdoge25/ecommerce-data-pipeline/README.md

   Source Relational Model
 </p>

+For demonstration purpose of using Google API, I have uploaded the files to a [Google Drive folder](https://drive.google.com/drive/u/0/folders/1eXYUUpbN1udj1flxvvSu7IIJNJbSo6wv).

+You can find the original data here [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)

 ## Quickstart
 > For optimal experience, ensure you have the following services installed before starting this project: